ben-bradley/uploadserver/readme.md

 # Upload Server

-This app is designed to be a stupid-simple way to be able to write files to a HTTP server.
+A stupid-simple way to be able to write files to a HTTP server.

 ## Install